veegee/guv/docs/source/index.rst

 .. note::

-    The documentation is currently in very active developemnt and not yet complete.
+    The documentation is currently in very active development and not yet complete.
 Please keep checking back for updates and filing issues for missing sections or suggestions for enhancement.